arkency/posts/posts/2015-03-02-extract-a-service-object-in-any-framework.md

 The difference between a library and a framework is that you call the library, while the framework calls you.

 This slight difference may cause problems in applications being too dependent on the framework.
+Another potential problem is when your app lives inside the framework code.

+The ideal situation seems to be when your code is separated from the framework code.

 The “Extract a service object” refactoring is a way of dealing with the situation.
-In short, you want to extract everything that is not framework-related to a new class.
-At the same time, you keep all the framework-related code in the previous place.
+In short, you want to separate your code from the framework code.

 A typical example is a Rails controller action.
 An action is a typical framework building block.
 It’s responsible for several things, including all the HTTP-related features like rendering html/json or redirecting.
 Everything else is probably your application code and there are gains in extracting it into a new class.